Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Introduction

 As we discuss in Section \ref{sec:Energy_Sorted} below, the one-dimensional objective functions appearing in the optimisation problem \eqref{eq:new_criterion}, also known as \emph{landscape} functions, can be expressed as analytical functions of $\theta$ for any unitary operator $\mathcal{U}$ belonging to popular choices of operator pools.
-Moreover, these analytical landscape functions can be determined explicitly using a fixed number of measurements that depends on the nature of the operator pool and the Hermitian operator $\widehat{A}$.
-Consequently, using a minimal number of measurements of the quantum device, we can immediately determine both the best unitary operator $\mathcal{U}^*$ and the optimal angle $\theta_{m+1}'$ that should be used to update the current ansatz wave-function.
-By iteratively growing an ansatz wave-function using only such locally optimal parametrised unitary operators and not re-optimising the ``frozen-core'' of the previous ansatz, we are able to eschew entirely the need for a \emph{global optimisation} of a multi-dimensional noisy objective function.
+These analytical landscape functions can be determined explicitly using a fixed number of measurements that depends on the nature of the operator pool and the Hermitian operator $\widehat{A}$ which can allow us to determine simultaneously both the best unitary operator $\mathcal{U}^*$ and the optimal angle $\theta_{m+1}'$ that should be used to update the current ansatz wave-function.
+By iteratively growing an ansatz wave-function using only such locally optimal parametrised unitary operators and not re-optimising the ``frozen-core'' of the previous ansatz, we are able to avoid the \emph{global optimisation} of a multi-dimensional noisy objective function.
 We refer to this adaptive algorithm as the greedy, gradient-free adaptive variational quantum eigensolver or GGA-VQE algorithm for short (see Section~\ref{sec:Energy_Sorted} below for a detailed description).
-Let us remark here that while gradient-free, analytical optimisation approaches for VQEs have been explored in the `fixed-ansatz' literature \cite{nakanishi2020sequential, ostaszewski2021structure, Wada_2022, watanabe2023optimizing} and energy-sorting algorithms to improve the ADAPT-VQE operator selection criterion have also been proposed\cite{yordanov2022molecular, fan2021circuit}, to the best of our knowledge, our work is the first attempt to combine both approaches and develop a greedy gradient-free adaptive variational quantum VQE.
+While gradient-free, analytical optimisation approaches for VQEs have certainly been explored in the `fixed-ansatz' literature \cite{nakanishi2020sequential, ostaszewski2021structure, Wada_2022, watanabe2023optimizing} and energy-sorting algorithms to improve the ADAPT-VQE operator selection criterion have also been proposed \cite{yordanov2022molecular, fan2021circuit}, to the best of our knowledge, our work is the first attempt to combine both approaches and develop a greedy gradient-free adaptive variational quantum VQE.

+It is important to point out that we do not expect our proposed algorithm to be able to produce highly accurate approximations of the ground state energies of strongly correlated molecules without further post-processing (considerations in this direction are discussed in Section \ref{sec:d-dimen} in the appendix).
+However, given that adaptive VQEs struggle to produce chemically accurate approximations of the ground states of even weakly correlated molecules on NISQ devices, we feel that the goal of tackling strongly correlated systems on the current generation of NISQ devices is too ambitious.
+Instead our aim is to simply develop a noise-resistant adaptive VQE that has the potential to handle accessible molecular systems on near-term quantum devices.